Firearms & Medical Cannabis Cards

 • Even if you just have a medical cannabis card and do not, or have not, used medical cannabis.
 Simply having the card makes you a prohibited person under Federal law.

-The Utah CFP application has a question that asks, “Have you ever been convicted of the unlawful use of narcotics or other controlled substance?”.
+The Utah CFP application has a question that asks, “Have you ever been convicted of the unlawful use of narcotics or other controlled substances?”.

 The application also has a statement for the applicant that says;